konvajs/react-konva/README.md

 Based on this comment: https://github.com/konvajs/react-konva/issues/588#issuecomment-892895335

 With this approach your canvas application will be loaded on the client-side only.
 So you will not have any issues with server-side rendering.
+Also `next.js` will automatically understand that it doesn't need to load `canvas` module, because it is used for server-side rendering only.
 I would recommend to use this approach.

 You need to define your canvas components somewhere in your `components` folder.
 It shouldn't be inside `pages` or `app` folder (because they are used for server rendering).